These Edinburgh bars are some of the best in the country - according to those in the industry

-The top 50 UK cocktail bars for 2022 had five Scottish entries, and four were in the Capital.
+The top 50 UK cocktail bars for 2022 had five Scottish entries and four were in the Scottish capital.

-The Top 50 Cocktails bars in the UK for 2022 have been announced at an awards night in London.
-Cardiff-based Lab 22, known for inventive cocktails, has been voted number one in this year’s Top 50 Cocktail Bars list and a huge number of London bars dominated the list but five in Scotland were given a place – four of which are Edinburgh bars.
+The inclusions from Scotland were announced at an awards night in London on Tuesday.

+Cardiff-based Lab 22, known for inventive cocktails, has been voted number one in this year’s Top 50 Cocktail Bars list and a huge number of London bars dominated the list, but five in Scotland were given a place – four of which are Edinburgh bars.

-The Scottish bars on the list are all from Edinburgh, with a new addition - The Absent Ear - the only Glasgow bar.
-They are: Bramble Bar and Lounge at number six, Panda and Sons at number nine, Lucky Liquor Co. at number 22, The Absent Ear at 26 and Hey Palu at number 40.
+The existing Scottish bars on the list were all from Edinburgh, with a new addition – The Absent Ear – the only Glasgow bar.
+They are Bramble Bar and Lounge at number six, Panda and Sons at number nine, Lucky Liquor Co. at number 22, The Absent Ear at 26 and Hey Palu at number 40.

+Three of the Edinburgh bars to make the list are all situated on Queen Street.

+Top-ranked Bramble Bar and Lounge is an upmarket cocktail bar offering a range of drinks in a low-lit setting, while fellow speakeasy Panda & Sons as well as Lucky Liquor Co are also situated on the same strip.

+Hey Palu – located on Bread Street – is an intimate modern Italian bar.

-Cardiff-based Lab 22, known for inventive cocktails, was voted number one in this year’s Top 50 Cocktail Bars list.
-Tucked away above a well-known bakery, the experimental Lab 22 has jumped up 32 places in two years with its daring drinks menu from award-winning head bartender Max Hayward.
+List-leading Cardiff-based Lab 22, known for inventive cocktails,. is tucked away above a well-known bakery.
+The experimental Lab 22 has jumped up 32 places in two years with its daring drinks menu from award-winning head bartender Max Hayward.

 Also situated in the Welsh capital is Pennyroyal, a new entry at number 36, known for its friendly neighbourhood vibe and bold, eccentric cocktails.